One true church: Baptists

 Many Baptists, who uphold the doctrine of Baptist successionism (also known as Landmarkism), "argue that their history can be traced across the centuries to New Testament times" and "claim that Baptists have represented the true church" that "has been, present in every period of history".
 These Baptists maintain that those who held their views throughout history, including the "Montanists, Novatians, Patarenes, Bogomils, Paulicians, Arnoldists, Henricians, Albigenses, and Waldenses", were persecuted for their faith, a belief that these Baptists maintain to be "grand distinguishing mark of the true church".
 In the introduction of The Trail of Blood, a Baptist text that explicates the doctrine of Baptist succession, Clarence Walker states that "The history of Baptists, he discovered, was written in blood.
 They were the hated people of the Dark Ages.
 Their preachers and people were put into prison and untold numbers were put to death."
 J. M. Carroll, the author of the said text The Trail of Blood, also appeals to historian Johann Lorenz von Mosheim, who stated "Before the rise of Luther and Calvin, there lay secreted in almost all the countries of Europe persons who adhered tenaciously to the principles of modern Dutch Baptists."
 Walter B. Shurden, the founding executive director of the Center for Baptist Studies at Mercer University, writes that the theology of Landmarkism, which he states is integral of the history of the Southern Baptist Convention, upholds the ideas that "Only Baptist churches can trace their lineage in uninterrupted fashion back to the New Testament, and only Baptist churches therefore are true churches."
 In addition Shurden writes that Baptists who uphold successionism believe that "only a true church-that is, a Baptist church-can legitimately celebrate the ordinances of baptism and the Lord's Supper.
 Any celebration of these ordinances by non-Baptists is invalid."

 Baptists who uphold this ecclesiology also do not characterize themselves as being a Protestant church due to their belief that "they did not descend from those churches that broke away in protest from the church of Rome.
 Rather, they had enjoyed a continuous historical existence from the time of the very first church in the New Testament days."
 These views are generally no longer widely held in the Southern Baptist Convention although they are still taught by some Southern Baptist Churches and many independent Baptist churches, Primitive Baptists (Reformed Baptists), and some "congregations affiliated with the American Baptist Association."

 Anabaptists

 Amish

 The Amish, as with other Anabaptist Christians, believe that "the established church became corrupt, ineffectual, and displeasing to God."
 The Amish believe that the true church is pure and separate from the world:

-Holdeman Mennonites
+Church of God in Christ (Mennonite)

-The Holdeman Mennonites teach that their Church of God in Christ is the one true church.
+The Church of God in Christ, Mennonite teaches that their Church is the one true church.
 Anabaptist theologian Donald Kraybill writes:

+The Martyr's Mirror by Thieleman Van Braght is often quoted as a source for this assertion, giving 1200 pages of evidence in favour of this belief.